-Applicants that have been approved, the scholarship shall be applied to the total tuition cost at the time of final financial aid packaging.
-To receive the scholarship, the applicant must be a 2022 graduate and begin their enrollment prior to September 30, 2022.
+Applicants that have been approved; the scholarship shall be applied to the total tuition cost at the time of final financial aid packaging.
+To receive the scholarship, the applicant must be a current year graduate and begin their enrollment prior to September 30 of the calendar year.